How To Move To The UK From The US Without A Job?

 Additionally, you must:

-Applicants can apply for a UK Ancestry visa three months in advance of their travel date.
-In most cases, a decision on your visa will be made within three weeks when you apply from outside of the UK.
+Applicants can apply for a UK Ancestry visa three months before their travel date.
+In most cases, a decision on your visa will be made within three weeks when you apply from outside the UK.

-It costs £531 to obtain a UK Ancestry visa and with this, you can stay in the UK for 5 years.
+It costs £531 to obtain a UK Ancestry visa, and with this, you can stay in the UK for five years.

 4. Family Visa